guitarvydas/ohm-idioms/README.md

-- idiom for balanced parens
-- idiom for macros (applySyntactic)
-- idiom for right recursion (a(b(c d)))
-- idiom for left recursion (((a b) c) d)))
-- idiom for matching idents vs. keywords
-- idiom for re-using rules (RY instead of DRY), declaration vs. definition
-- idiom for identity matching
+The following grammars are for us in the ohm-editor

+- balancedParens.ohm
+- macros.ohm
+- rightRecursion.ohm
-- idiom for math
+- leftRecursion.ohm

-references
-- ohm github
+- ident.ohm
-- ohm math
+- ry.ohm
-- abc
+- nested.ohm

+Each of the above grammars has a corresponding .txt test file.

+The following are bash scripts that invoke Ohm-JS via the prep tool:

-- abc glue
+- identity.bash
-- abc wasm
+- mangle.bash
-- blog (free version)
+- math.bash